Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-GRB 060218 and GRB 030329 are the only hosts with absorption lines detected and resolved into different components as probed in the spectrum of the GRB-SN \citep{Wiersema07, Thoene07}.
-However, while the host of GRB 030329 shows a large spread in velocity of the absorbing gas in Mg I and Mg II, clearly superseding the velocities from pure rotation of this dwarf galaxy \citep{Thoene07}, the host of GRB 060218 does not show anything similar.
-For GRB 030329 we concluded that the absorption components might be related to a galactic wind from the main and possibly only SF region in the host.
-The host of GRB 060218 is similar to the one of GRB 030329 in size and metallicity and the fact that both probably consist of a single large star-forming region.
-Galactic winds have been regularly detected also in NaD absorption where it is in fact the main line tracing those winds in the low redshift Universe due to its convenient wavelength \citep[see e.g.][]{Martin05, Veilleux05}.
-It is possible that the outflow cones of winds have rather small opening angles, hence for GRB 030329 the wind would point towards us while for GRB 060218 we see the galaxy perpendicular to the wind, or at least outside of the wind cone.
-The fact that for the host of GRB 030329 we hardly see any velocity field while for the even smaller galaxy of GRB 060218 we do recognize some rotation curve could point to a different orientation of these two galaxies towards us, hence we would be seeing GRB 030329 face on while GRB 060218 is more inclined.
+For two hosts (GRB 060218 and GRB 030329) we can compare emission line kinematics from warm gas with absorption line kinematics from cold gas \citep{Wiersema07, Thoene07}.
+The absorption in GRB 030329 clearly supersedes the velocities from pure rotation, while for GRB 060218 the absorption lines of NaD match the components of the emitting gas.
+The two galaxies are similar in size and metallicity and both probably consist of a single large star-forming region.
+Galactic winds have been regularly detected also in NaD absorption \citep[see e.g.][]{Martin05, Veilleux05}, however, note that NaD has a different ionization energy than Mg I and II.
+One explanation could be that the outflow cones have small opening angles, hence for GRB 030329 the wind would point toward us while for GRB 060218 we see the galaxy outside of the wind cone.
+The fact that the host of GRB 030329 has hardly any velocity field while for GRB 060218 we do observe some rotation could point to a different inclination of these two galaxies.